The Internet of Things: 7 steps to help solve security challenges

 As IoT evolves and moves further into the mainstream, security becomes a bigger part of the conversation.
 There’s no denying the importance of IoT security.
 Depending on the industry and application, companies using IoT technology risk possible exposure from a range of threats stemming from hacktivism, terrorism, and cyber warfare.
 There also are personal security issues, like the possibility of a residential smart door being unlocked, and larger-scale ones, like the potential for a smart grid to be taken over by terrorists.

-Adapt proven security methods
+Adapt proven security method

 As everyone with a stake in IoT is well aware, security is paramount for the safe, reliable operation of IoT-connected devices.
 But there is less consensus about how best to implement security for IoT at the device, network, and system levels.